o-ran-sc/o-du-l2/docs/installation-guide.rst

 Following libraries are required to compile and execute O-DU High:

 - GCC
-   - Ubuntu : sudo apt install build-essential
+   - Ubuntu : sudo apt-get install -y build-essential
-   - CentOS : sudo yum group install "Development Tools"
+   - CentOS : sudo yum groups mark install -y “Development Tools”

    Ensure the version is 4.6.3 and above using